loreanvictor/streamlet/README.md

 # Why Should I Use Streamlets Over X?

 This is work in progress, so definitely DO NOT USE IT IN PRODUCTION (maybe wait until `0.1.0` rolls out).
 Besides that, this is an experimental library still, so use at your own discretion.
-Most probably, the advantages it has over established libraries like RxJS really aren't important for you, and the fact that it is NOT a battle-tested library, it does not comply with the Observable API, it does not have a community built around it or maintaining and improving it, will bite you back.
+Most probably, the advantages it has over established libraries like RxJS really aren't important for you, and the fact that it is NOT a battle-tested library, it does not comply with the Observable API, it does not have a community built around it or maintaining and improving it, etc. will bite you back.

 That said, these are the areas where streamlets perhaps have an advantage over established solutions: